Bullet-Point Summary: Getting Rid of Brassy, Orange or Yellow Hair:

 - Toners provide the color neutralization which allow you to get rid of any remaining yellowness and brassiness.

-- If you have previously lifted your hair and are looking for a lighter, refresh toning application only, tone with No-Lift Pearl Blonde Toner 10V, No-Lift Silver Blonde Toner 10B.
+- If your hair is lifted to a level 9 or 10, use No-Lift Pearl Blonde Toner 10V, No-Lift Silver Blonde Toner 10B.

 - For example, you can color grey: Silver Grey or Smoky Blue Grey

 - You can also go for a blue-based ash blonde color result: either Extra Light Cold Ash Blonde 10.1B or Very Light Cold Ash Blonde 9.1B

 - These colors are all shown below.